Your left knee in pain, your shoes are too tight, your throat is dry, still three more miles to go?

 Whether boredom is your pet peeve, or you’re suffering from some physical discomfort while running, it helps to have a few tricks up your sleeve to mentally distract yourself during a run.

-Here are some of my favorite mental tricks that can help you shut your monkey mind and feel the joy of the present moment.
+Here are some of my favorite mental tricks that can help you shut your monkey mind and help push past pain when running.

 Let’s get started.